HazemSabry/Introduction-to-Linked-Lists/MyLinkedList/SinglyLinkedList/README.md

-Certainly!
-Here's an example of a README documentation for your code:

 # LinkedList Implementation in Java

 This Java program provides an implementation of a singly linked list with a set of operations.
 It allows you to manipulate a list of integers using various commands.